Golden Gate Park (Middle)

 Part of the entrance for a Nob Hill Mansion destroyed in the 1906 earthquake.
 The columns, left standing after the collapse of the house, were transported to the park and installed in 1909 as a memorial.

-• Portals of the Past, at Lloyd Lake
+• Portals of the Past and its reflection in Lloyd Lake

 • Lloyd Lake and Portals of the Past